+- i) Temperature of the solution

-- i) Number of ions present in solution i.e., ionic concentration.
+- ii) Number of ions present in solution i.e., ionic concentration.

-- ii) The ionic mobilities (size of ions)
+- iii) The ionic mobilities (size of ions)

-- iii) Temperature of the solution

 - iv) Nature of electrolyte

 - v) Dilution of solution

 The ionic mobilities of various ions in aqueous solution at 25° C are generally in the range.
 4.8×10^{-4} cm sec-1 under potential of 1 Volt cm-1.
 But the ionic mobilities of H+ and OH- are abnormally high (H+ = 36.8×10^{-4} , OH-= 20.5×10^{-4} cm2 sec-1 Volt-1).
 Thus the conductance of an electrolyte is quite sensitive to the concentration and ionic mobilities in acid-base titrations of H+ and OH- ions.

-In the conductometric acid-base titrations the course of the titration as base is added to the base, is followed from the gradual change in the conductivity of the titrand.
+In the conductometric acid-base titrations the course of the titration as base is addedfrom burette to the acid, there will be gradual change in the conductivity of the titrand.